cdapio/cdap/cdap-docs/admin-manual/source/cdap-components.rst

 installation procedure steps detailed in later sections.
 You edit a version of this file to configure CDAP to your specific requirements prior to starting CDAP services.

-CDAP generates log files.
+CDAP :ref:`generates log files <logging-monitoring>`.
 The location can be customized, but unless you have changed from the default, they will be located in ``/var/log/cdap``.

 If you have :ref:`CDAP Security <admin-security>` enabled, then you will have an additional file, ``cdap-security.xml`` (documented in :ref:`an appendix